-Tick-born disease makes headlines when USDA biologists and disease experts concur on origin of a potentially deadly food allergen.
+Tick-born disease made headlines when USDA biologists and disease experts concur on origin of a potentially deadly food allergen.

 TICK DISEASE CAUSES RED-MEAT ALLERGY

-This is a relatively unpublicized discovery but as a dog owner, anything about a new disease carried by ticks gets your ears up.
+This is a relatively obscure 2016 discovery but as a dog owner, anything about a new disease carried by ticks gets your ears up.

 Back in 2009 scientists wondered why some people experienced a strong allergic reaction to the carbohydrate in the cancer drug called cetuximab.
 Other researchers had previously hypothesized that a fungal infection or parasite could cause a potentially deadly allergy.

-Despite bans on germ warfare, scientists are always looking for a new disease that could easily be spread into enemy territory and exceedingly difficult to trace back to the U.S. They recognize the risk if such germs were to get loose here in America but it wouldn't be the first time.
+Despite bans on germ warfare, scientists are always looking for a new disease that could easily be spread into enemy territory and be exceedingly difficult to trace back to the U.S. They recognize the risk if such germs were to get loose here in America but it wouldn't be the first time.
 Remember Plum Island Lyme Disease and the significantly quick response from the vaccine-makers?
-Almost as though they anticipated Lyme disease.
+Wow!
+It was almost as though they anticipated Lyme disease...

 So it might trouble you to know that we have genetically engineered ticks that can cause severe, life-threatening ii Alpha-gal allergic reactions to consumption of red meat.
 If you are a "greenie" or vegan, you might be smiling but as a dog owner you’re thinking about better tick control.